-Individuals who are 50 or over at the end of the calendar year can make annual catch-up contributions that total $6,500 per year.
+Individuals who are 50 or over at the end of the calendar year can make annual catch-up contributions.

-You can make these contributions to your Traditional or Roth IRA in amounts up to $6,500 in 2015.
+You can make these contributions to your Traditional or Roth IRA in amounts up to $7,000 in 2022.
+In 2023, the limit is also $7,500.
 Catch-up contributions to an IRA must be made by the due date of your tax return (not including extensions).